barrwani/barrwani.github.io/_posts/2025-4-1-wall-jumping-linear-algebra.md

 This means that our downwards jump only triggers if the camera is 60 degrees from the horizontal.

 We know this because $\text{cos}^{-1}(0.5) = 60 ^{\circ}$, and the dot product is equivalent to $\text{cos } \theta$.

+And so we now have an adjustable downwards wall jump!

 ## Conclusion